Keeping our engines clean

-Most NZ-new petrol-engined Mitsubishi vehicles built since 2000 will run satisfactorily on this blend: only those that use the Gasoline Direct Injection (GDi) engine will not, since GDi is unsuitable for any ethanol blend.
+Most New Zealand-new petrol-engined Mitsubishi vehicles built since 2000 will run satisfactorily on bio fuel.
+Note: vehicles that use the Gasoline Direct Injection (GDi) engine system cannot use bio fuel, since GDi is unsuitable for any ethanol blend.

-Pre-2000 NZ-new vehicles may experience driveability issues and may need to be retuned.
+Pre-2000 New Zealand-new vehicles may experience driveability issues and may need to be retuned.
 In some cases it may not be possible to achieve acceptable performance in all situations.

 Used import models built to Japan's domestic specifications may only be operated with a maximum of 3% ethanol blend fuels.

-Ethanol's arrival brings with it some fresh considerations for drivers, starting with the first fill ofthe new fuel.
-The fuel tank contains (condensed) water as well as petrol, and while petrol doesn't mix with water, ethanol does.
-So the first time ethanol is used it's important to run low on petrol and then fill the tank to the brim, to minimise the amount of water that mixes with the ethanol.
+If you’re using ethanol blend for the first time, it’s important to fill the tank completely.
+The reason for this is the fuel tank contains condensed water as well as petrol, and while petrol doesn't mix with water, ethanol does.
+So the first time ethanol is used it's important to run low on petrol and then fill the tank to the brim, to minimise the amount of water that mixes with the ethanol and enters the fuel system.

 Drivers need to bear in mind that fuel system components wear with age, so pumps, sender units, filters and other items may need to be replaced after switching to the new fuel.

-Comments on the suitability of Mitsubishi vehicles to accommodate the ethanol blend are on basis that they are fitted with approved Mitsubishi replacement parts, and do not necessarily apply to vehicles fitted with other than approved Mitsubishi replacement parts.
+The suitability of Mitsubishi vehicles to use the ethanol blend depends on whether they are fitted with approved Mitsubishi replacement parts, and does not necessarily apply to vehicles fitted non-approved replacement parts.

 - Tredia / Cordia